ADN Application Info

 Step 1: Information Meeting

 Information meetings are held by Zoom video conference and are regularly held during the Fall and Spring semesters.
-To attend, copy the link below and paste into your browser:
+To attend, please click on the zoom link below to enter the meeting.

 Sign up for Viking Vitals Club for pre-health students.